-Whether an order was cancelled or a label was created by mistake, the label will need to be voided.
-The process is similar for any order, but refunds will be different based on the shipping carrier.
+You may need to void a label if, for example, order was cancelled or a label was created by mistake.
+The process is similar for any label, but the refund process may differ depending on the carrier.

 Select the shipment(s) you want to void.

 Click the Next button to request the refund.

 After doing so, ShipStation will let you know if the void and refund request was successful.